valtix-security/terraform-provider-valtix/docs/resources/profile_application_threat.md

 ## Argument Reference
 * `name` - (Required) Name of the profile
 * `description` - (Optional) Description of the profile
-* `auto_update_crs` - (Optional) Auto update the CRS (Core Rule Set) version daily with a delay specified by `delay_by_days_crs` parameter.
-The valid values are true/false and it is true by default..
+* `auto_update_crs` - (Optional) Auto Update the CRS Ruleset version.
+Valid values are *true* or *false*.
+Default (if unspecified) is *true*.
-* `delay_by_days_crs` - (Optional) How many days before we use a CRS ruleset version after it has been published by Valtix.
-The default for this argument is 7 days, meaning that after the Jan 1st ruleset is published by Valtix, it is applied to the profile, and hence all the gateways using the profile, on Jan 8th.
-Valtix publishes new rulesets every day except when our internal testing fails.
+* `delay_by_days_crs` - (Optional) Number of days to delay updating the CRS Application Threats Ruleset version after it has been published by Valtix.
+Valid values are integers from 0 to 30.
+A value of *0* means immediate update (0 days).
+The default value is *7* (7 days).
+Valtix publishes new Rulesets as soon as updates are available from the Vendor and complete testing by Valtix.
 * `crs_ruleset_version` - (Optional) CRS (Core Rule Set) version.
 Find the values from the UI.
 The rulesets are published everyday.
 Unless you want to use a specific version, Valtix recommends to use auto_update as described above

   If this argument is specified, Auto Update of CRS ruleset is disabled and the profile will only use this version for CRS ruleset.